 Early History of the Farnswithey family

-Another 138 words (10 lines of text) covering the years 1650 and 1666 are included under the topic Early Farnswithey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Farnswithey research.
+Another 71 words (5 lines of text) covering the years 1650, 1666, 1651 and 1652 are included under the topic Early Farnswithey History in all our PDF Extended History products and printed products wherever possible.

 Farnswithey Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Farnswithey were recorded, including Fanworth, Farnworth, Farnworthy, Farnsworth, Farnesworth and many more.